Campus Parking and Vehicle Policy

 Parking Pass Prioritization

-Note: Silver – Day Pass – If a Silver commuter pass holder has a school-sponsored overnight trip, the silver pass holder may park in the Belk parking lot.
+Note: Silver Pass – If a silver commuter pass holder has a school-sponsored overnight trip, the silver pass holder may park in the Belk parking lot.
 If ticketed, the student may appeal.
-Freshman who are living in Honors Lodges are eligible for a Gold pass.
+Freshmen who are living in Honors Lodges are eligible for a Gold pass.

-With limited parking on the Montreat campus, new students (first time freshman and transfers in August will be eligible for the blue parking pass (freshman student status is defined by 29 or fewer earned college credits).
-Should additional gold spaces become available, the Student Life office will maintain a waitlist and priority will be given to transfer students.
-The college does provide a shuttle service for students to get to Black Mountain and the Black Mountain campus to access his/her vehicle in the designated ‘Blue’ parking areas.
+With limited parking on the Montreat campus, new students (first-time freshmen and transfers in August) will be eligible for the blue parking pass.
+Freshman student status is defined by 29 or fewer earned college credits.
+Should additional gold spaces become available, the Student Life office will maintain a waitlist, with priority given to transfer students.
+The college provides a shuttle service for students to reach Black Mountain and the Black Mountain campus to access his/her vehicle in the designated “Blue” parking areas.

 IV.
 Handicapped Parking